tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 * Every time you walk away from a computer after working on your repo,`push` your changes

 * When you don't follow this philosophy, your repo will not sync with github, and you'll see errors
-	* To solve, "burn it down" and start over.
-Make a new repo, and copy the contents of your old repo to the new one.
+	* &#x1F4A1; TIP! _To solve, "burn it down" and start over.
+Make a new repo, and copy the contents of your old repo to the new one._

   ---
   </p>